 (1) In this regulation —

-“function” means a function under the Act.
+function means a function under the Act.

 (2) When performing any function, an employee’s inspector is to be under the control and direction of the senior inspector for the region for which the employee’s inspector is appointed.